nsbernstein52/project-deimos/PRESS_RELEASE.md

-# SATURN APPAREL
+# SATURN APPAREL - PROJECT DEIMOS
-## Feel free to play around on this example retail web page.
+## Feel free to play around on Saturn Apparel's example retail web page.

+## Server-side microservices implemented by Neil Bernstein:
+Product Overview

 ## Problems - General
 1. It can be tedious to navigate a retail web page.